grpc/grpc-java/README.md

 1. The Netty-based HTTP/2 transport is the main transport implementation based on [Netty](https://netty.io).
 It is not officially supported on Android.
+   There is a "grpc-netty-shaded" version of this transport.
+It is generally preferred over using the Netty-based transport directly as it requires less dependency management and is easier to upgrade within many applications.
 2. The OkHttp-based HTTP/2 transport is a lightweight transport based on [Okio](https://square.github.io/okio/) and forked low-level parts of [OkHttp](https://square.github.io/okhttp/).
 It is mainly for use on Android.